Bits-to-Photon: End-to-End Learned Scalable Point Cloud Compression for Direct Rendering: Method

 We compress the features at each level using feature squeezing and conditional entropy coding, shown in Fig.~\ref{fig:entropy_coding}.
-Suppose we are coding \textbf{input} features at level $n$, given \textbf{reconstructed} features already decoded at level $n - 1$.
-We first apply a feature squeezing module to reduce the number of input feature channels from 64 to 8.
+Suppose we are coding {input} features at level $n$, given {decoded} features at level $n - 1$.
+We first apply a feature squeezing module to reduce the number of output feature channels from 64 to 8, by processing both the 64 input channels at level $n$ and the 64 context channels obtained by upsampling the features from level $n-1$.
 The motivation of feature squeezing is that the features at level $n$ can usually be predicted well from features at level $n-1$ and we only need to encode the \textit{residual} information in level $n$, which is usually sparser and requires fewer channels to represent.
 The squeezing module learns to generate the \textit{residual} in a general sense given the context, and prepare the residual features for quantization and entropy coding.
 We use the Minkowski Inception ResNet architecture~\cite{wang2021lossy} with the proposed geometry-invariant 3D convolution for the squeezing module.

-To encode the squeezed features, we first quantize the feature components to integers, and use a conditional arithmetic coder to encode the quantized features to binary bit-streams using the up-sampled features from the reconstructed features at level $n - 1$ as the conditioning context.
+To encode the squeezed features, we first quantize the feature components to integers, and use a conditional arithmetic coder to encode the quantized features to binary bit-streams using the up-sampled features from level $n - 1$ as the conditioning context.
 During training, the quantization is simulated using additive uniform noise $U(-0.5, 0.5)$.
-Following the entropy coding method of \cite{balle2018variational}, we assume the unquantized feature values follow a Gaussian distribution with spatially varying mean and variance, so that the probability of each quantized value $x_u$ at point $u$ is calculated as,
+Following the entropy coding method of \cite{balle2018variational}, we assume the all feature values are independent and each follow a Gaussian distribution with spatially varying mean and variance.
+Let $x_u^d$ represent the $d$-th component of the $D$ dimensional feature $x_u$ at point $u$.
+The probability of $x_u^d$ can be calculated as

-where $\Phi$ is the Gaussian cumulative distribution function (CDF) and $\mu_u, \sigma_u$ are estimated from the context features.
-We assume the number of bits needed to code $X = x_u$ equals the negative log likelihood, as,
+where $\Phi$ is the Gaussian cumulative distribution function (CDF) and $\mu_u^d, \sigma_u^d$ are estimated from the context features.
+We assume the number of bits needed to code $x_u^d$ equals the negative log likelihood, i.e.,

-Hence, we define the bit-rate loss at level $n$ as the sum of the bits for all points at this level $P_n$:
+The bit-rate loss at level $n$ is defined as the sum of the bits for all points at this level $P_n$:

-During inference, the arithmetic coder will utilize the estimated probability $p(X = x_u)$ from the context features to encode the value $X = x_u$, with a code length very close to (\ref{eq:code-length}) .
+During inference, the arithmetic coder will utilize the estimated probability $p(x_u^d)$ from the context features to encode $x_u^d$, with a code length very close to (\ref{eq:code-length}) .